Coding Quests

 └── FallState

-Key decisions: CameraPivot is a child of the player (so it follows position) but we'll control its rotation independently.
-SpringArm3D handles camera collision - if the camera clips into a wall, the spring arm shortens automatically.
+Two decisions worth calling out.
+CameraPivot is a child of the player, so it follows position, but we'll control its rotation independently.
+And SpringArm3D handles camera collision for free: if the camera would clip into a wall, the spring arm shortens automatically.

 Start with movement relative to the camera.
-This is the part most tutorials get wrong - they move the character relative to world axes, which means "forward" doesn't match where the camera is looking.
+This is the part most tutorials get wrong.
+They move the character along world axes, so pressing forward sends you north no matter where the camera points, and the controller feels broken from minute one.

 GDScript